DarrelA/javascriptPlayground/README.md

 > 1. With callback-based solution, preserving code flow could get messy real quick.
 > 2. This is where Async await can help us maintain our sanity.
 > 3. But for async await to work, we must promisify the scrypt function

 &nbsp;

+### Notes taken from Adding Custom Validators comment section:

+> <b>Beata: </b> .withMessage()

+> <b>Kamil: </b> I want to take this opportunity to expand upon the location where to attach withMessage() method.
+It can <b>only</b> be chained to a <b>validator</b> - either custom or built-in. <b>withMessage() method cannot be chained onto a sanitiser.</b>

+> Whenever you are transforming the value, you are using a sanitiser:

+> - trim()
+> - normalizeEmail()
+> - toFloat()

+> Whenever you find yourself posing questions about the value, you are using a validator

+> - isEmail()
+> - isLength()
+> - isIBAN()
+> - custom()

+> A good rule of thumb is to transform data first then ask questions about the validity of their freshly-transformed state.

+> - check("email")
+> - trim() <--transform value
+> - normalizeEmail() <-- transform value
+> - isEmail() <-- ask questions about the value

+&nbsp;

+> <b>Mattia: </b>I have learned before that validation should be done in the model side of the app per the principle of "fat models and slim controllers".
+Why then adding all this logic in the controller?
+It seems bad to me, am I wrong?

+> <b>Stephen: </b>Ideally, we would have two levels of validation - one for data coming into a route handler, and one around saving records.
+It is important to have validation on data coming into the route handler, as it will keep us from running a bunch of logic only to later find out that some input the user provided is not valid.

+&nbsp;